Igor-Schukin/SmartRTU/README.md

 - [License](#license)
 - [Contributors](#contributors)
 # About project
+Student bulletin board for displaying lectures, weather, time and real-time announcements.
+Written in C/C++ using the OpenVG graphics library, working machine is Raspberry Pi on Raspbian OS.
+Maintained mostly by Daugavpils RTU students.
 # How to run project
 How to run:
 0)IMPORTANT!!! check if you did [THIS](https://github.com/RazdolbayOne/GuidesPull)